Al Qaeda's Syria wing says truces only benefit government

-BEIRUT Truces between the Syrian government and rebels only benefit Damascus, the leader of one of the largest insurgent groups in the war said in comments broadcast on Saturday, in which he also criticised a recent opposition meeting as a "conspiracy."
+BEIRUT Truces between the government and opposition fighters in Syria only benefit Damascus, the leader of one of the largest insurgent groups in the conflict said in comments broadcast on Saturday.

-"Truces are the first step to surrender and take place only in the interests of the regime," he said in comments to reporters broadcast on opposition-affiliated Orient News TV.
+"Truces are the first step to surrender and take place only in the interests of the regime," he said in comments to reporters broadcast on the opposition-affiliated Orient News TV channel.

 It was not immediately clear when the recording took place.
 Golani's face was digitally obscured.